Anaemia associated with beta-thalassaemia

 Population group: only adults (18 years old or older)

-Luspatercept is indicated for the treatment of adult patients with transfusion-dependent anaemia associated with beta-thalassaemia.
+Luspatercept is indicated in adults for the treatment of anaemia associated with transfusion-dependent and non-transfusion-dependent beta-thalassaemia.

 For this indication, competent medicine agencies globally authorize below treatments: